 We exit out of Spinalonga’s long dark tunnel, from its hidden, spectral, town into the light of the jetty, as the final leper patient must have, and feel happy to leave the haunted island behind us.

-Our bird followers could perch in the branches of the grossly obese, most ancient olive tree in the world – so they say, planed 1,300 years before Christ – at Kavousi, back on the mainland, and twist their heads to watch as we pass by, back heading east.
+Our bird followers could perch in the branches of the grossly obese, most ancient olive tree in the world – so they say, planted 1,300 years before Christ – at Kavousi, back on the mainland, and twist their heads to watch as we pass by, back heading east.

-Mocholas for octopus in a tavern where the owner sits playing his violin – never serving.
+Mocholas village for octopus in a tavern where the owner sits playing his violin – never serving.
 And then through the town of Sitia with its sloping streets and staircases.
 And past Toplou Monestary – battered by the Turks, shattered by an earthquake in 1622, punished by the Germans for their help hiding the resistance fighters and the allies’ radio equipment… but now sitting contently fat high above the dry, parched land of north eastern Crete.